ledgera-io/ledger-sdk-go/docs/TransactionLedgera.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiTransactionPostRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiV1TransactionPostRequest struct via the builder pattern

 Name | Type | Description  | Notes